YurisCodingClub/dev-cv/README.md

 Read more about the project in the <a href="https://github.com/YurisCodingClub/dev-cv/wiki">project's wiki</a>.

+## Design of the app
+Please go to the <a href="https://github.com/YurisCodingClub/dev-cv/discussions/17">discussions section of the project</a> where I opened a discussion about the app's design and work together on a great design for the app.

 ## How to contribute

 This project aims to be a beginner friendly way to your first contribution to open source.
 If you are looking to make your first contribution, follow the steps below.